NickCharsley/CRUDyCucumber/README.md

 <ol>
 <li>The compleat First Step (Tagged Reloadable), from https://dzone.com/articles/loosely-coupled-reloadable-capabilities.</li>
 <li>The compleat Second Step (Tagged Savable), from https://dzone.com/articles/loosely-coupled-saveable-capabilities.</li>
-<li>The compleat Third Step (Tagged Creatable), from https://dzone.com/articles/loosely-coupled-creatable-capabilities.
+<li>The compleat Third Step (Tagged Creatable), from https://dzone.com/articles/loosely-coupled-creatable-capabilities.</li>
+<li>The compleat Fourth Step (Tagged Deletable), from https://dzone.com/articles/loosely-coupled-deletable-capabilities</li>
-<li>Some Feature Files and Step Files to test the above (Tagged Savable-Tests).</li>
+<li>Some Feature Files and Step Files to test the above.</li>
 </ol>

 N.B.
 In the articles between the Second and Third Steps Geertjan switches from the Derby Sample Database due to issues with saving.
 A later comment appears to indicate how to avoid this issue, so this is Continued with the customer database.